macsbio/efmviz/README.md

 These scripts create the 'efmviz/results/\<useCase\>' folder and result files in subfolders corresponding to every step of the workflow.

 Once processed, the resulting SBML files can be opened in Cytoscape and manipulated using 'EFMViz_RCy3.R'

+## How to cite
+Will be updated shortly